 The Rocky Mountain Immigrant Advocacy Network (RMIAN) is a nonprofit organization based in Colorado that provides free immigration legal services to individuals in civil immigration detention.
-RMIAN is at the Denver Detention Facility on a daily basis, providing Know Your Rights presentations, pro se workshops, individual screenings, and direct legal services to detained noncitizens.
-Even though it is located only 30 minutes outside of downtown Denver, roughly 89% of noncitizens detained at the Denver Detention Facility are unrepresented in their immigration case.
+RMIAN is at the Aurora Contract Detention Facility on a daily basis, providing Know Your Rights presentations, pro se workshops, individual screenings, and direct legal services to detained noncitizens.
+Even though it is located only 30 minutes outside of downtown Denver, roughly 89% of noncitizens detained at the Aurora Contract Detention Facility are unrepresented in their immigration case.

 Elizabeth, New Jersey: Elizabeth Detention Facility